alabeduarte/dotfiles/README.md

 make install.tmux     # install tmux with custom plugins make install.zshell   # install zshell
-make install.vscode   # install vscode extensions and configs make dump.vscode      # reads your current vscode extensions and place it into a file make configure.iterm2 # configure iterm2
+make install.vscode   # install vscode extensions and configs make dump.vscode      # creates a file from all the existing VSCode extensions you have installed with make dump.brew        # creates a Brewfile from all the existing Homebrew packages you have installed with make configure.iterm2 # configure iterm2

 make uninstall        # uninstall everything, except homebrew